Sionainn Rudek '23

 Audrey Kamal '22

-Audrey Kamal is a fourth-year Environmental Studies and Comparative American Studies double major from Illinois who is passionate about global environmental justice, policy, and education.
+Audrey Kamal is a fourth-year Environmental Studies and Comparative American Studies double major from Illinois who is passionate about global environmental justice, policy, education, and immigration.
 She also works for the Adam Joseph Lewis Center’s Living Machine, is an ENVS rep (with the lovely Phoebe), and plays on the Oberlin Field Hockey team.
 She has worked for SCARCE an environmental nonprofit in IL along with The Anando Trust in Kolkata, India.
 She is excited to continue working with the Oberlin community on their endeavors to become more sustainable.
-When not being a nerd over policy, you can find her making lots of Indian food or having random dance parties.